CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

-It is common to ask for RRQR factors of a QRCP algorithm that do not depend on the numerical properties of the matrix to be decomposed.
-That is, it is common to ask that a QRCP algorithm be associated with a \textit{function} $f$, where the evaluations $(f(\ell,n))_{\ell=1}^k$ provide RRQR factors for any rank-$k$ matrix with $n$ columns on which the algorithm might be applied.
-This is a significant requirement.
-QRCP with the max-norm pivot rule does not satisfy the resulting requirements for \textit{any} function $f$, as can be seen by taking a limit of Kahan matrices of fixed dimension \cite[Example 1]{GE:1996}.
-Still, there are several QRCP algorithms that can ensure the RRQR property, where $f(\ell,n)$ is a function that is not only independent of $\mtx{M}$ but also bounded by a low-degree polynomial in $\ell$ and $n$. \cref{thm:cqrrpt_RRQR} shows that if CQRRPT is configured to use such an algorithm, then it will satisfy a nearly identical RRQR property.
+It is common to ask that a QRCP algorithm admit a \textit{function} $f$ where it ensures the RRQR property with coefficients $(f(\ell,n))_{\ell=1}^k$ for any rank-$k$ matrix with $n$ columns.
+This is a significant request.
+Indeed, QRCP with the max-norm pivot rule does not satisfy the resulting requirements for \textit{any} function $f$, as can be seen by taking a limit of Kahan matrices of fixed dimension \cite[Example 1]{GE:1996}.
+Still, there are several QRCP algorithms that can ensure the RRQR property, particularly where $f(\ell,n)$ is bounded by a low-degree polynomial in $\ell$ and $n$. \cref{thm:cqrrpt_RRQR} shows that if CQRRPT uses such an algorithm, then it will satisfy a nearly identical RRQR property.